invinity/dundie-awards-matt-pitts/README.matts-recommendations.md

     - Removed boilerplate getter/setter/constructor code
 5. No javadoc
     - Recommend writing javadoc along with publishing javadoc-jar as a general best-practise
+    - Added javadoc in several places
+6. JPA Entity types don't have `@Version` field
+    - The `@Version` field is very useful as it applies a built-in Optimistic locking strategy when performing entity updates
+    - This helps to avoid lost changes when two copies of the same object are updated simultaneously across the application

 ## REST Layer

 ### OpenAPI Spec
 1. Make use of springdoc to annotate and document the expected HTTP payloads and responses
+    - added `@Operation` declarations to provide 1-1 match b/t generated OpenAPI Spec and what the service expects

 ### EmployeeController
 1. No way to update `Employee`'s `organziation` on an existing record